lgulliver/CarsUnlimited/README.md

 ## Web UI

 Navigate to the UI project and run `npm start .env.development` to start the UI locally.
 Once the UI is running, you can navigate to `http://localhost:3000` to see the UI.

+## Seeding data

+The supplied MongoDB container automatically seeds data.
+It's used by the Inventory API and will be displayed in the UI once present.